influxdata/docs-v2/content/flux/v0.x/stdlib/influxdata/_index.md

 ------------------------------------------------------------------------------->

-The `influxdata` package contains packages and functions that provided by InfluxData and that integrate with InfluxData products.
+The `influxdata` package contains packages and functions that integrate with InfluxData products.